notqmail/notqmail.org/Home.md

 _---It's not [qmail](https://cr.yp.to/qmail.html).
 It's also not [netqmail](http://netqmail.org).---_

 notqmail, a Unix mail transfer agent (MTA), is a fork of qmail in the netqmail family.  notqmail is a community-assembled distribution to provide an extensible, packaged qmail.
-Our goal is to provide stable, compatible, regular releases that will not break or conflict with your site customization.
+Our goal is to provide stable, compatible, regular releases that will not break or conflict with your local site customization.

 # Release plans